 Graduate students must be enrolled at least part-time (three credits per quarter) to be considered for financial assistance; however for some scholarships, the student must be registered for at least 6 credits per quarter, excluding summer.
 There are three financial aid options available: student loans, scholarships, and graduate assistantships.
-Seattle University financial aid is not available for international students; however international students may apply for MSAL scholarships as well as graduate assistantships.
+Seattle University financial aid is not available for international students; however international students may apply for SADL scholarships as well as Graduate Assistantships.

-The deadline for application is March 15th.
-Any applications received after that date will be considered contingent on availability of funds and acceptance into the MSAL program.
+The deadline for application is March 15.
+Any applications received after that date will be considered contingent on availability of funds and acceptance into the MSAL program or the Certificate in Sport Sustainability.
 The total amount of scholarship assistance is limited and it is possible that no funds will be available at the time you apply.
 The scholarship is a one-year award.
 Returning students must reapply for the scholarship for their second year.

 Should your enrollment drop below these requirements, the scholarship will be reduced by a percent equal to the reduction in credits, charged against your student account, and any balance owed to the university will be your responsibility.
 In every instance, it is your responsibility to pay tuition no later than the published quarterly tuition due dates established by Seattle University.

 You must maintain a 3.0 grade-point average in your graduate coursework to receive and/or retain a scholarship.

 For applications based on financial or merit need, file the online version of the FAFSA (for U.S. citizens) or the Affidavit of Financial Support (for foreign residents) and complete the online SADL Scholarship Application.

 Limited need-based scholarships available to new students admitted to select programs for up to two years.

 No separate application required if FAFSA submitted to Graduate School Financial Aid department.